Mishkis/orbital-railgun/README.md

 ## Credits

-Thank you to KingIronMan2011 for:
+Thank you to **KingIronMan2011** for:
- - adding Arabic, German, English, Spanish, French, Hindi, Italian, Japanese, Korean, Dutch, Polish, Portugese (Brazil), Russian, Swedish and Chinese (Simplified)
+ - adding Arabic, German, English, Spanish, French, Hindi, Italian, Japanese, Korean, Dutch, Polish, Portugese (Brazil), Russian, Swedish and Chinese (Simplified) translations
- - fixed that players in spectator mode get pulled in by the beam
+ - fixing that players in spectator mode get pulled in by the beam